AAAAyl0n/IRIS-ChatBot-v0.1/README.md

 The MPU6050's peripheral circuits do not need to be welded!
 ICS-43434 on the board can also be welded without (this thing is too difficult to weld, welding several pieces can not receive the sound), directly use the module better!

-Of course, you can also directly open my Lichuang project to modify, export BOM table, I draw a bunch of PCB anyway.
+Of course, you can also directly open my Lichuang project to modify, export BOM table.
+My PCB looks like a piece of shit, anyway.

 <p align="center">